Homemade Apple Cider

 Instructions

-• Place apples, lemon, ginger, cloves, cinnamon sticks and star anise (if using) and brown sugar in a large stock pot.
+• Place the apples, lemon, ginger, cloves, cinnamon sticks, star anise (if using), and brown sugar in a large stock pot.
 Cover with 12 cups of filtered water.
-Bring to a boil, then reduce heat to a simmer.
+Bring to a boil, then reduce the heat to a simmer.
 Cook for about 1 hour at a gentle simmer, then use a potato masher to break the apples down until they are soft.

-• You may cool the cider slightly and enjoy it warm, or let it cool completely and chill it in the fridge to enjoy it cold.
+• Enjoy the cider warm, or let it cool completely and chill it in the fridge to drink it cold.

 Notes